Wild Swimming: The UK’s Best Natural Swim Spots

 Image

-Wondering where to swim in the Capital?
+Wondering where to swim in the capital?
 Head to London's Hampstead Heath Ponds, or travel a little further down the River Thames

 Don't worry, wild swimming isn't off the cards for all you city-dwellers!
 For those of you living in England’s capital, thanks to North London's Hampstead Heath Ponds, you don't need to escape to the country to take a swim in natural waters!
 Originally built back in the 17th and 18th centuries, Hampstead Heath’s pools were dug with the intention of creating reservoirs, to accommodate London’s growing population and increasing demand for water.
 However, these ponds have since been serving as outdoor bathing havens for local Londoners.
 There are three main ponds open to the public – the Hampstead Mixed Pond, the Kenwood Ladies' Pond and the Highgate Men's Pond.
 All three ponds are surrounded by calming vegetation, and provide a beacon of tranquillity, transporting swimmers far away from city life.
 Just make sure to arrive early enough to avoid the large crowds, especially when it’s hot outside.
 Our top tip is to visit on a drizzly day, as there will be less people, but the pond remains just as beautiful!
 And, while you certainly cannot swim in the Thames in London itself, if you're willing to travel to the neighbouring region of Berkshire, you can take a dip in one of the world's most iconic rivers, down by the Pangbourne Meadows.
 Clean and safe to swim in, this is an excellent place to unwind.
-We recommend bringing your picnic bag with you, as the meadows are a great place for a post-swim lunch!
+We recommend bringing your cool bag with you, as the meadows are a great place for a post-swim picnic!

 Enjoy the beautiful waterfalls of Skye, including the Fairy Pools